cfinke/Speedlapse/README.md

 Usage
 =====
-php speedlapse.php --input video.mp4 --output video-speedlapse.mp4
+`php speedlapse.php --input video.mp4 --output video-speedlapse.mp4`

 Defining the Speedup Function
 =============================
 See the example function in `speedup-functions.php` and write your own function that takes two arguments: the current frame and the total number of frames and returns the multiplier that should be applied to the maximum speed at this point in the video.
+Generally, the return value is expected to be between zero and one.

 All Parameters
 ==============